Daily High to Daily Low: Is It Safe to Buy The Home Depot Inc. (HD)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HD starting from Lennie William G., who sale 32,897 shares at the price of $316.41 back on May 25.
-After this action, Lennie William G. now owns 40,010 shares of The Home Depot Inc., valued at $10,409,078 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HD starting from Padilla Hector A, who sale 204 shares at the price of $315.92 back on May 25.
+After this action, Padilla Hector A now owns 7,887 shares of The Home Depot Inc., valued at $64,448 using the latest closing price.

-Padilla Hector A, the EVP – Outside Sales & Service of The Home Depot Inc., sale 204 shares at $315.92 during a trade that took place back on May 25, which means that Padilla Hector A is holding 7,887 shares at $64,448 based on the most recent closing price.
+Lennie William G., the Executive Vice President of The Home Depot Inc., sale 32,897 shares at $316.41 during a trade that took place back on May 25, which means that Lennie William G. is holding 40,010 shares at $10,409,078 based on the most recent closing price.

 Stock Fundamentals for HD